11notes/docker-tinyauth/project.md

 ${{ github:> }}* ... this image is created via a secure and pinned CI/CD process
 ${{ github:> }}* ... this image is very small

-If you value security, simplicity and optimizations to the extreme, then this image might be for you.ECRET=
+If you value security, simplicity and optimizations to the extreme, then this image might be for you.

 ${{ content_comparison }}